named-data/ndn-js/README.md

 See files in ndnProtocol/

 NDN.JS includes a Firefox extension for the ndn protocol built using the Javascript library.
-It currently obtains NDN connectivity through the NDN testbed.
-(This is hard-coded.)
+It currently obtains NDN connectivity through the NDN testbed, but you can click Set on the NDN Toolbar to change the connected hub.

 To install, either download
 https://github.com/named-data/ndn-js/raw/downloads/ndnProtocol.xpi

 or use ndnProtocol.xpi from `downloads` branch.
 In Firefox, open Tools > Add-ons.
 In the "gear" or "wrench" menu, click Install Add-on From File and open ndnProtocol.xpi.
+(In Firefox for Android, type file: in the address bar and click the downloaded ndnProtocol.xpi.)
 Restart Firefox.

 Firefox uses the protocol extension to load any URI starting with ndn.
-See this test page for examples ndn:/ndn/ucla.edu/apps/ndn-js-test/NDNProtocolExamples.html?ndn.ChildSelector=1
+See this test page for examples

+ndn:/ndn/ucla.edu/apps/ndn-js-test/NDNProtocolExamples.html?ndn.ChildSelector=1

 When the page is loaded, Firefox updates the address bar with the full matched name from